Delicious Creamy Spaghetti Seafood Salad To Die For (With Video)

 How to make creamy spaghetti seafood salad

-Ok so… I’m usually consistent with the way I combine the ingredients when preparing salad.
+Ok, so… I’m usually consistent with the way I combine the ingredients when preparing salad.
 But with this salad, because we’re using spaghetti, it’s better to combine the pasta and dressing first.

 I usually add the pasta to the mixing bowl, stir in the seasonings and vegetables, and add in the condiments.
 But with Spaghetti, I like to make sure it’s fully saturated in the dressing first before adding anything else.